 Conflict of Interest by Speaker: (Grant/Research Support) Bristol Myers Squibb: (Consultant) Novartis, StrataDx

 Vikki Noonan, DMD, DMSc

 Boston University School of Dental Medicine, Boston Medical Center

 Dr. Noonan is Associate Professor and Director of the Division of Oral Pathology at the Boston University Henry M. Goldman School of Dental Medicine and is an Associate Pathologist at StrataDx.
 She received her oral pathology training at Harvard University.
 She is a Fellow in the American Academy of Oral and Maxillofacial Pathology and is a Diplomate of the American Board of Oral and Maxillofacial Pathology.
 She has published extensively in the peer-reviewed literature and serves as a reviewer for several professional journals.
-Her clinical interests include the diagnosis and management of conditions affecting the oral mucosa and the jaws.
+She cares for clinical oral pathology patients in the Boston University Oral Surgery Group practice at Boston Medical Center.

 Conflict of Interest by Speaker: (Grant/Research Support) None Reported: (Consultant) StrataDx

 Bernard Friedland, BDS, MSc JD